Island hopping in the Canary Islands: the complete guide

 • From Tenerife to La Gomera: the Tenerife - La Gomera ferry connection is normally served 6 times daily.
 The journey duration is usually 50 minutes and tickets start at around €43.

-Tip: you can also get to the Canary Islands by ferry from mainland Spain.
-There are regular routes departing from the ports of Huelva and Cádiz.
-Read about the mainland Spain - Tenerife ferry schedules for example.
+Tip: you can easily get to the Canary Islands by ferry from mainland Spain, with regular departures from Huelva and Cádiz.
+You can find out more in our guide on mainland Spain - Tenerife ferry schedules.

 Naviera Armas ferry sailing in the Canary Islands, Spain